alexeyraspopov/shannon/readme.md

  * What I'm trying to build?
  * What types of web pages will be supported by Shannon? (content pages, statefull apps)
  * How many instances can app has to stay simple?
 (2, 3)
+ * How can we describe a protocol in communication system between app and user?

 ## License